-The company has a diversity policy which aims to create a workplace culture that attracts and retains well-qualified, diverse and motivated people.
-The sustainable development section of this annual report contains a breakdown of the number of men and women employed by the company and their relative seniority.
-A copy of the company's diversity policy is available on the company's website in the Corporate Governance section.
+Senex has a diversity policy that aims to create a workplace culture that attracts and retains well-qualified, diverse and motivated people.
+The annual report contains a breakdown of the proportion of men and women employed and their relative seniority.
+A copy of our Diversity Policy is available on Senex's website in the corporate governance section.

-Senior executive performance
+Senior Executive performance

-The company undertakes an annual performance evaluation process for all Senior Executives and did so in FY18.
-The Remuneration Report on pages 48 to 64 of the FY18 Annual Report sets out details of the FY18 annual performance evaluation process undertaken for Senior Executives.
+Senex undertakes an annual performance evaluation process for all Senior Executives and did so in 2019.
+The Remuneration Report on pages 70 to 88 of the 2019 annual report sets out details of the 2019 annual performance evaluation process undertaken for Senior Executives.